 Best Australian Books for Crime Lovers and Thrill Seekers

 Down Under has some dark history and some of the best Australian books explore it with murder and mayhem.
-These contemporary mysteries and thrillers are well written, taut and worth reading in a comfy chair and a hot tea.
+These contemporary mysteries and thrillers are well written, taut and worth reading in a comfy chair with some hot tea.

 The Dry (Aaron Falk series #1), Jane Harper